American Foundry Society Code of Conduct

 - Be collegial and collaborative in your discussions, communicating openly and with civil attitudes.

 - Respect confidentiality requests from speakers and other attendees.
+AFS Committee meetings allow for the open exchange of information and are confidential to those in attendance.

 - Obey all applicable laws, rules and policies.
 These include rules and policies of the meeting venue, hotels, or any other site where your AFS affiliation is likely to be displayed.